PapersOfMathieuNls/phd-thesis/03_relworks.md

 ### Remote Detection of Clones

 Yuki et al. conducted one of the few studies on the application of clone management to industrial systems [@yamanaka2012industrial].
 They implemented a tool named Clone Notifier at NEC with the help of experienced practitioners.
 They specifically focus on clone insertion notification, very much like PRECINCT.
-Unlike PRECINCT, their approach uses a remote approach in which the changes are committed (i.e., they reach the central repository, and anyone can pull them into his or her machines) and a central server analyses the changes.
+Unlike PRECINCT however, their approach uses a remote approach in which the changes are committed (i.e., they reach the central repository, and anyone can pull them into their machines) and a central server analyses the changes.
 If the committed changes contain newly inserted clones, then an email notification is sent.

 Zhang et al. proposed CCEvents (Code Cloning Events) [@Zhang2013a].
 Their approach monitors code repository continuously and allows stakeholders to use a domain specific language called CCEML to specify which email notifications they wish to receive.